Des Moines, Washington: Transportation

 Des Moines is served by several regional highways: Interstate 5 to the east, which connects to Seattle and Tacoma; State Route 99, which runs along the east side; State Route 509 through downtown; and State Route 516 to Kent.

 King County Metro provides bus service from Des Moines to surrounding areas, including Burien Transit Center and Kent station.
 A park-and-ride lot at the Kent-Des Moines Road interchange has express buses to Seattle and Tacoma operated by Metro and Sound Transit Express.
-The nearest Link light rail station is Angle Lake, which is connected to downtown Des Moines by a shuttle bus that debuted in 2018.
-Sound Transit plans to open the Kent Des Moines light rail station near Highline College in 2026 as part of a Link light rail extension to Federal Way.
+Kent Des Moines station on the Link light rail system was opened by Sound Transit in December 2025; it is located near Highline College and is served by the 1 Line.
+A shuttle bus formerly connected downtown Des Moines to the previous terminus of the line at Angle Lake station.

 The city government launched a passenger ferry service in August 2022 to connect Bell Harbor Marina in Downtown Seattle to Des Moines Marina.
 The two-month pilot was operated by Puget Sound Express using MV Chilkat Express, a 60-passenger catamaran.